How to Become a Certified ESL Teacher

 To keep up with the latest research and improve their teaching skills, many adult literacy teachers take professional development classes.
 Public school teachers are also required to meet professional growth requirements to keep their teaching licenses current.
 Each state sets its own mandatory minimum hours of professional development and other certificate renewal requirements.
-Some states have several certificates and authorizations for ESL teachers.
+Some states have several certificates and authorizations available for ESL teachers.

 Step 4: Earn a Master's Degree

 ESL teachers of adult students in colleges or universities may be required to obtain a master's degree.
 Master's degrees in adult education prepare prospective teachers to use successful teaching techniques and to work with students from various backgrounds.
-In some programs, teachers may specialize in adult basic education, secondary education or English as a second language (ESL).
+In some programs, teachers may specialize in adult basic education, secondary education, or English as a second language (ESL).

-- Join a professional organization.
 To stay informed about vital topics in the ESL teaching field, consider joining a professional organization, such as TESOL International Association, that serves teachers of students from diverse language backgrounds.